mauricerkelly/dotfiles/README.md

 # mauricerkelly does dotfiles

 This personal home directory configuration system is based off [holman's dotfiles](https://github.com/holman/dotfiles).
-It has been slimmed down to suit my own needs, tweaked, and "ported" to bash, because I couldn't be bothered with `zsh`.
+It has been slimmed down to suit my own needs, tweaked, and "ported" to `bash`, because I couldn't be bothered with `zsh`.
+It has subsequently been "ported" back to `zsh` because I was bored with `bash`.

 ## install